edgedb/edgedb/docs/datamodel/access_policies.rst

 that can be selected, inserted, updated, or deleted by a particular query.
 This is known as *object-level security*.

-Let's start with a simple schema.
+Let's start with a simple schema without any access policies.

 .. code-block:: sdl